jusbuckingham/ga-list-api/README.md

 ```

-## Descriptions of any unsolved problems or major hurdles your team had to overcome.
+## Hurdles your team had to overcome in this project.
 - Using Github Collaborations for the first time